Basic Syntax of Nit

 - Setters are invoked.

-is invoked.
+initis invoked.

-cannot be initialised with a default value, because at the time of the computation of the default values, the attribute price
+Therefore, total_price cannot be initialised with a default value, because at the time of the computation of the default values, the attribute price in not yet initialised.

 Generalized initializers

-Initializers are methods that are automatically invoked by new
+Initializers are methods that are automatically invoked by new.

 In fact, by default, the setter of an attribute is used as an initializer.

-is used to register a method as a setter.
+autoinit is used to register a method as a setter.

 class Product var id: String var description: String var price: Float end class FooProduct super Product fun set_xy(x, y: Int) is autoinit do z = x * 10 + y var z: Int is noinit end var fp = new FooProduct("ABC", "Bla bla", 15.96, 1, 3) assert fp.z == 13